 Casa Nuestra Winery

-For our last winery, we head up north almost to Calistoga to the Casa Nuestra Winery.
+For our last winery, we head north almost to Calistoga to the Casa Nuestra Winery.
 This is another family-owned winery.
 This is a bit of a change of pace from the other wineries.
 Casa Nuestra is very small and on the funky side.
 It is a very fun tasting room to visit.
 The winery has been committed to organic farming for almost two decades.
 The winery also uses extensive solar power.
 The wines at Casa Nuestra are atypical of Napa Valley wines.
-Here you will find labels like Verdelho, Riesling, Chenin Blanc, Tinto and Symphony.
-During the week you can probably just pop in and be able to taste wine.
-Weekends are busy, so be sure to call ahead to book an appointment.
+Here you will find labels like Verdelho, Riesling, Chenin Blanc, Tinto, and Symphony.